Microsoft launches $2.5 billion AI deployment business with 6,000 employees

-technology artificial intelligence
+business technology artificial intelligence big tech

 Microsoft launches AI-focused professional services business with $2.5B investment